 "Forest school is an experiential educational approach which is one branch of the outdoor education family tree.
 It was developed in the UK in 1993, inspired by the Scandinavian education system" (Forest School Association).
-Our class teacher Alison achieved her level 3 certificate for Forest School Leaders (CERTA) in 2020 and she leads and plans our Forest School sessions.
+Beth, Fiona and Soraya are training for their Level 3 certificate for Forest School Leaders (CERTA) in 2020 and they lead and plan our Forest School sessions.